amyleadem/amyleadem.github.io/index.md

   <div class="list-wrapper">
     <ul>
       <li>
-        <strong>I am passionate about the front of the front-end.</strong> Front-end development is a multi-faceted and deep discipline that often gets undervalued.  front-enders are the guardians of the user experience and interface.
-A good front-ender ensures that the diligent work that comes from usability research, accessibility audits, and content strategies gets translated into product that is accessible and usable for the end user.
+        <strong>I am passionate about the front of the front-end.</strong> Front-end development is a multi-faceted and deep discipline that often gets undervalued.
+To me, front-enders are the guardians of the user experience and interface.
+A good front-ender ensures that the diligent work that comes from usability research, accessibility audits, and content strategies gets translated into a product that is accessible and usable for the end user.
       </li>
       <li>
         <strong>I love building code that serves product teams.</strong> Working in design systems has taught me that the end user is not the only consumer we need to consider when writing code.
 Building smart code systems that anticipate the needs of development, content, and design teams brings business value by reducing friction and minimizing re-work.